Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 A More Effective Way for Healing

-Ibogaine is just one of at least 12 active alkaloids in the Iboga root bark.
-Scientific research, while limited, suggests other alkaloids like tabernanthine and ibogamine have powerful anti-addictive and therapeutic properties of their own.
+Ibogaine is just one of many active alkaloids in the Iboga root bark.
+Scientific research, while limited, suggests many other alkaloids like tabernanthine and ibogamine have powerful anti-addictive and therapeutic properties of their own.
 In fact, some studies have found ibogamine to be even more potent than ibogaine for certain conditions.
 The alkaloids in the whole plant work in synergy, creating a natural, time-tested recipe that is far more potent and balanced than any single, isolated compound.
 Choosing only ibogaine is like trying to bake a complex cake with only flour, ignoring the other ingredients that make it whole.

 A Deeper Look at Safety